 Even the Huffington Post thought she had a lot to say about food and asked her to write for them.
 She’s now known as a professional food writer, having moved up from food blogger.
 She’s begun submitting articles to food magazines and publications, that means she’s being judged by a very tough crowd and is doing very well.

 She’s also a regular recipe contributor to The Rambling Epicure, De Glazen Vork, Gospel Roads Magazine as well as presenting at workshops and events around the world.

 Jamie’s multi-cultural home and her kitchen are the source and inspiration for her recipes and her writing.
 She’s also the co-creator of From Plate to Page with Meeta from What’s For Lunch, Honey, Jeanne of Cook Sister! and Ilva of Lucullian Delights.
 They provide food photography and food writing workshops for people like me who need all the help they can get.
-Their next workshop is a hand-on experience in Somerset, England.
-It’s a 2 1/2 day residential program covering both basic and advanced food styling, food writing, assignments and local activities.
-Only 12 participants so if you can make it, register now.

 The Space Coast of Florida is where her life began but she’s lived in France for 25 years with a small stint in Milan for 7 years.
 She’s married to a Frenchman and they have two sons.
 It’s funny, I moved to Australia to live with my Aussie from very close to the space coast in Florida.
 Foreign men may be stalking the area.

 Before you think our friend Jamie is close to perfect, she hasn’t always loved everything on her plate.
 She was 26 before she had her first oyster in Paris and it took a few before she learned to love them.